+- ► Test cases, test plan, etc.

+- System-under-test (s.u.t.)

+- Aka.
+TOE (target-of-evaluation) in CC

+- Aka.
+Implementation-under-test

-- ► Test cases, test plan, etc. - ► System-under-test (s.u.t.) (cf. TOE in CC) - ► Warning -- test literature is quite expansive
+- Warning -- test literature is quite expansive:

 Testing is any activity aimed at evaluating an attribute or capability of a program or system and determining that it meets its required results.